 Chemical Formulation Design

-Chemical Formulation Design is one of three majors of the Bachelor of Product Design degree combining creative innovation with technical and business skills.
+Chemical Formulation Design is one of three majors in the Bachelor of Product Design combining product innovation with design, science, engineering, and business skills.

 Chemical Formulation Design major